double-great/alt-text/README.md

 Warning: `Replace emoji in alt text with descriptive text`

-Emoji also have alt text and their interpretations differ between operating systems and software.
-It's possible that the emoji alt text and its meaning may not be what you intended the emoji to represent.
+Emoji have their own text descriptions.
+These descriptions can vary between operating systems and software.
+The spoken description of the emoji may not match your visual intention.

 - ✅ `<img src="cat.jpg" alt="An orange cat.">`
 - 🚫 `<img src="cat.png" alt="An orange 🐈."/>`